H.R. 4221: Undetectable Firearms Modernization Act

 6

-It preserves exemptions for firearms received by, possessed by, or under the control of the United States, and for actions by a licensed manufacturer or licensed importer under an existing contract with the United States.
+Firearms under the control of the United States stay exempt, as do guns handled by a licensed manufacturer or importer under an existing contract with the U.S. government.

 Who benefits from H.R.
 4221?